scraggo/scraggo.github.io/content/blog/tech/combining-design-patterns-flyweight-memento/index.md

 - Communication - The client only interacts with `B` by calling `B`’s constructor with desired properties. `B` calls `C` to get an `A`.
   - Access Control / Encapsulation - `A` can’t be mutated, while `B`’s unique state can be
 - Performance - We take advantage of caching and using objects by reference instead of value

-- Similarities to other patterns - see [Flyweight pattern](https://refactoring.guru/design-patterns/flyweight)
+For similarities to other patterns, the UML diagram, and more, visit [Flyweight pattern](https://refactoring.guru/design-patterns/flyweight)

 ### How the Memento pattern works

 "The [Memento pattern](https://refactoring.guru/design-patterns/memento) is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation." [source](https://refactoring.guru/design-patterns/memento)

-Here's my summary:
+Here's a summary of the pattern's affordances, properties, and methods:

 - Common Problem Scenario - You’d like to add an undo/redo stack to your application.
 The objects you want to save have private state fields, yet you need access to them.
 - Terminology -